Thomas-Tsai/cloudboot/doc/readme.txt

 ./build-netinstall

 4. test and done
-boot from cloudboot.iso from ipxe_image
+boot from cloudboot.iso from cloudboot_img